Nitish-Sehgal/Nitish25byte/README.md

 - 👋 Hi, I’m @Nitish25byte
-- 👀 I’m interested in =manga and dev gaming
+- 👀 I’m interested in = a lot of stuff
-- 🌱 I’m currently learning= anamatin and shit
+- 🌱 I’m currently learning= python
 - 💞️ I’m looking to collaborate on=
 - 📫 How to reach me= mail me